 Inside the lobby, dusty luggage sits ignored, a wine glass remains half finished, and other clues reveal that the hotel's guests and employees beat a hasty retreat many years ago.
 At the front of the line, riders can see the mangled doors of the elevators.
 Non-emoting bellhops send small groups past the elevators and into an ominous library.

-The ride experience varies in California and Florida.
-(See the next page, Two Different Zones-- Comparing the California and Florida Towers.)
-The main difference is that at Disney's Hollywood Studios, the elevator cars move horizontally through what Disney calls the "Fifth Dimension" into a second elevator shaft where they plummet and soar a number of gut-wrenching times.
+The elevator cars move horizontally through what Disney calls the "Fifth Dimension" into a second elevator shaft where they plummet and soar a number of gut-wrenching times.
 It's mind boggling to hang on as the elevator moves in a forward direction towards impending doom.
+(By the way, Disney built a second Tower of Terror at Disney California Adventure.
+It was essentially the same as the Florida version, except that it did not include the horizontal "Fifth Dimension" element.
+The park has since re-themed the ride to the (wonderful) Guardians of the Galaxy – Mission: BREAKOUT)

 The freefall experience itself is essentially the same as any number of tower rides found at many theme parks and amusement parks.
 The difference is that the Imagineers' judicious use of sounds, pitch darkness, visual effects like star fields, and other tricks adds a cogent storyline and psychological veneer to the attraction that significantly ratchets up the thrills, screams, and sheer enjoyment.

-Both the Florida and California versions plummet and shoot the cabins back up the tower a number of times.
+Riders plummet and shoot back up the tower a number of times.
 The motor-assisted drops actually force the elevators down faster than freefall.
 Amid the groaning cables and creaking cars, windows at the top of the tower spring open a few times to give riders a bird's eye 13th-story view before dropping.
-The screams emanating from the windows echo throughout the two parks.
+The screams emanating from the windows echo throughout the park.